jonkristian/sailorcms/docs/acl.md

-# Role-Based Permissions System
+# Access Control

-Sailor CMS includes a flexible role-based permissions system that allows you to configure what each user role can access and modify.
+Sailor CMS includes a flexible role-based permissions system built on [Better Auth](https://better-auth.com/) with the admin plugin.
+This allows you to configure what each user role can access and modify.

 ## Overview

-The permissions system is defined in two places:

-1. **Settings Configuration** (`src/lib/sailor/templates/settings.ts`) - Define role permissions
-2. **ACL System** (`src/lib/sailor/core/auth/acl.ts`) - Runtime permission checking and enforcement
+The permissions system uses Better Auth's admin plugin for user management and combines it with Sailor's custom ACL for content-specific permissions.

+Configure roles and permissions in your settings file (`src/lib/sailor/templates/settings.ts`), and the ACL system automatically handles runtime permission checking and enforcement.

 ## Available Roles